How Much Does Seeing A Functional Medicine Doctor Cost?

+Seeing a functional medicine doctor can be a very different experience than what you would typically expect from a doctor.
 Functional medicine doctors take the time to get to know you, understand your health concerns in detail, and provide solutions that encompass lifestyle, nutrition, supplements, and medications, if needed.
 Longer appointments are key in being able to make sure you are heard without interruption.
+Unfortunately, health insurance has largely dictated how long doctors can spend with their patients.
+This has left many patients dissatisfied with the rushed, superficial approaches they often encounter in healthcare.

 Many doctors–especially those practicing functional, integrative, or naturopathic medicine–value the time they spend with their patients and don’t want insurance companies inserting themselves into the relationship.
 For this reason, they charge their fees directly to the patient.
 In most cases, severing their ties with insurance companies allows functional medicine physicians to charge less yet spend more time with their patients–a win-win.